mu2712/archkatas/Requirements/Functional.md

    1.2 Scope
         The application will offer detailed species and farm information via dashboard.
 The dashboard data will be gathered          from various service like location-based services, Alerting services, Visuals monitoring services,Image Recognition          Service, Farm detail service, Weather Monitoring service and Water monitoring service.

-   1.2 Out of Scope
-        Analytics ??

 2. Overall Description

     2.1 User Needs are defined below:-

         a)Farmers needs to be able to see the collected information in customizable dashboard.

         b)Farmers needs threshold values at which alerts can be triggered.
 This includes water PH level going out of bounds and advance warning of adverse weather events which are expected.
+Most of these data are configured by Admin Users at this point.

         c)Farmers should be able to predict good harvest conditions by using a model created with the help of track information about the fish harvested from each farm alongwith the raw data collected.